List

 Extension method from List

-Returns the last element of the list.
+Returns the last element of the list as an Option.

-Returns the last element of the list.
+Returns the last element of the list as an Option.

 Attributes